 Formalin is a mixture of formaldehyde and methyl alcohol.
-IATA identifies formalin as, Formaldehyde solution:
+IATA identifies formalin as Formaldehyde solution:

-Full strength formalin is 37% formaldehyde Formalin or Formaldehyde solution with >25% Formaldehyde is classified as "Formaldehyde solution, flammable, UN1198,3 (8), PGIII."

-Must be shipped as a Dangerous Good with Shippers Declaration!

-- Formalin or formaldehyde solution with >10% but <25% formaldehyde is classified as "UN3334, Aviation regulated liquid, n.o.s. (formaldehyde), 9" for transportation by air.
-IF shipped by highway it does not require classification as a hazardous material.
-Follow instructions below. - Formaldehyde solution with < 10% formaldehyde is NOT REGULATED for transport by highway or air.
+- Full strength formalin contains 35-40% formaldehyde.
+A formaline solution with >25% Formaldehyde is classified as "Formaldehyde solution, flammable, UN1198" This must be shipped as a Dangerous Good with Shippers Declaration! - Formalin with >10% but <25% formaldehyde is classified as "Aviation regulated liquid, n.o.s, UN3334" for transportation by air.
+This must be shipped as a Dangerous Good! - Formalin with < 10% formaldehyde (< 25% formalin in solution) is NOT REGULATED for transport by highway or air.